Retiring During a Recession

 The Uncertainty of 2022 Continues

 Uncertainty has been the theme of 2022.
 We’ve experienced some jaw-dropping market volatility and inflation, and after back-to-back quarters of negative GDP growth, we’re technically in a recession.
 All this uncertainty has only enhanced our firm’s commitment to help people continuing living their one best financial life.
-In this Barber Financial Group Educational Series event, Drew Jones joins Dean Barber to discuss what it’s like to retire during a recession.
+In this Modern Wealth Management Educational Series event, Drew Jones joins Dean Barber to discuss what it’s like to retire during a recession.

 Alleviating the Anxiety That Come Can with Retiring During a Recession